jonstar7/wunbot/README.md

 ### Configuration

-Add your bot's token in the designated place at the bottom of wunbot.py
+Add your bot's channelID for the posting of images in the designated location in wunbot.py